JasonTran2020/Fabflix/README.md

 - # Master/Slave
  - #### Include the filename/path of all code/configuration files in GitHub of routing queries to Master/Slave SQL.
+    - src/EmployeeAddMovieServlet.java
+    - src/EmployeeAddStarServlet.java
+    - src/PurchaseServlet.java
  - #### How read/write requests were routed to Master/Slave SQL?
+   the context.xml file specifies two JDBC data sources for interactions with the database in project 5. the MasterDB data source is specifically meant for handling write operations (may handle read operations too) but in this case only handles write operations.
+   In any other case where read operations are done, moviedbexample is used instead.
+Only the noted files from above were altered.
 - # JMeter TS/TJ Time Logs
  - #### Instructions of how to use the `log_processing.py` script to process the JMeter logs.
  - Run the log_processing.py file with a Python 3 interpreter.
 Any version should be fine but I used Python 3.11